The School Day

 New DFE guidance released in August 2024 on attendance in school is outlined below.
 We recommend parents read this carefully before booking holidays or considering any unauthorised absences.

-Fines per parent will be capped to two fines within any three-year period.
-Once this limit has been reached, other action like a parenting order or prosecution will be considered.
+Parents will only get up to two fines for the same child in a three-year period.
+Once this limit has been reached, other action such as a parenting order or prosecution will be considered.

-If you’re prosecuted and attend court because your child hasn’t been attending school, you could get a fine of up to £2,500.
+Parents who are prosecuted and attend court because their child has not been attending school may be fined up to £2,500.

 Attendance and your child: